Strength, organization, divisions and equipment of the Army, Colonial Troops and Fascist Milita as Italy entered the Second World War in June 1940.

-While the division was the basic formation in the Italian Army a number of troops were organised at corps or army level essentially to act as higher formation reserve units.
+While the division was the basic formation in the Italian Army a number of troops were organized at corps or army level essentially to act as higher formation reserve units.

 The Italian infantry division was known as a ‘binary’ division (divisione binaria) because it was based around two infantry regiments.
 From 1 March 1940 an MVSN Legion of two battalions was attached to most of the divisions, partly to increase the manpower of the division but also to include fascist troops within regular army formations.

 As an imperial power Italy employed colonial troops in a number of capacities.
-The best troops for desert warfare were the Sahariani who were completely mechanised, having their own complement of motorised artillery.
+The best troops for desert warfare were the Sahariani who were completely mechanized, having their own complement of motorized artillery.
 Most of Italy’s colonial troops were poorly armed and untrained for modern warfare.

-The motorised saharan troops (Compagnia Sahariana) consisted of six companies organised as follows:
+The motorised saharan troops (Compagnia Sahariana) consisted of six companies organized as follows: